apollographql/apollo-link-rest/designs/initial.md

 - params: a map of variables to url params
 - method: the HTTP method to send the request via (i.e GET, PUT, POST)
 - type: The GraphQL type this will return
+- endpoint: which endpoint (if using a map of endpoints) to use for the request

 ### Notes